kannanjayachandran/Full-Stack-Data-Science/Resources.md

 <h1 align="center"> Resources </h1>

-Presented below are the resources I've utilized in my **Full stack data science** learning journey.
 Majority of these resources are freely accessible and open-source.
 I am not affiliated with any of these resources.

 ## Free Resources